rynoV/oryx-with-custom-qmk/README.md

 The second instance of pain came from using the right thumb key as a layer switch to access the arrow keys, also on the right hand.
 In this case the pain was in my right thumb and wrist, and has mostly gone away after recently removing the bindings for keys on other layers whose layer key is on the same hand.

 > [!NOTE]
 > I say "mostly" because I only made this change recently and the pain has gone away but there is still some discomfort, so I'm not sure yet if this was really the full story.
+It seems that if I'm not lazy with my hand positioning (for example resting my wrists on the desk) the pain stays away.

 ### Home-row mods on other layers